Project-MONAI/tutorials/auto3dseg/README.md

 ## Work-in-Progress

-- [ ] run with multi-modal data with different spacing
+- [ ] data analysis with multi-modal data with different spacing
-- [ ] run with multi-modal data with different spacing
+- [ ] model training/inference with multi-modal data with different spacing

 ## Contributing